lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 A joint.
 In the hierarchy section, is defined by the following attributes:
 * Joint name, a textual attribute between quotes.
 * Joint parent, using an index which points to the  parent joint using its position in the joints list.
 The root joint has a parent equals to -1.
-* Joint flags, which set how this joint position an orientation will be changed according to the data define in each animation frame.
+* Joint flags, which set how this joint's position and orientation will be changed according to the data defined in each animation frame.
 * The start index, inside the animation data of each frame that is used when applying the flags.

 The next section is the bounds one.
 This section defines a bounding box which contains the model for each animation frame.
 It will contain a line for each of the animation frames and it look like this: